Anacampseros telephiastrum 'Variegata'

 Anacampseros telephiastrum 'Sunrise', Anacampseros 'Sunrise'

 Anacampseros telephiastrum 'Variegata', also known as Anacampseros telephiastrum 'Sunrise', is an attractive succulent with thick, fleshy, intense rose leaves that creep into lime and emerald green, usually on the newest growth.
 It grows up to 6 inches (15 cm) tall, forming a small caudex with age.
 The rosettes bear white axillary hairs, usually shorter than the leaves.
 They are initially compact but elongate with age, produce offsets, and create a dense clump or trail over the edge of the pot.

-Flowers are pink, up to 1.4 inches (3.5 cm) in diameter, and appear on stout peduncles in summer, opening in the afternoon.
+The flowers are pink, up to 1.4 inches (3.5 cm) in diameter, appear on stout peduncles in summer, and open in the afternoon.